spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 - *Validate that the rollback strategy is still valid*.
 Check that you have everything you need to recover from an unforeseen issue with the newest version of the project you are deploying.
 - *Organize a go-live support team*.
 Prepare a team that can monitor your go-live, react quickly to any issues, and work with the Spryker Support or Operations teams.
-- *Validate BI and Analytics Integrations*.
+- *Validate BI and analytics integrations*.
 They should not be connected to your production database, but should be connected to the provided read replica.
-Make sure that no external system is working with your production database.
+Make sure no external system is interacting with your production database.